kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 ├── lib
 └── build
 ```
-> **Note**: there is a global CMakeLists.txt file to set the targets folders locations.
+> There is a global CMakeLists.txt file to set the targets folders locations.
 The graphical app target and the SFML dependency configuration are defined in a sub-folder.
+{: .prompt-tip }

 ### The Global *CMakeList.txt*